junxit/us-congress-bills-116/bill.md

 ## § 2.
 Program to promote and advance physical security and cybersecurity of electric utilities

-- **(a)** *Establishment* The Secretary of Energy, in consultation with State regulatory authorities, industry stakeholders, the Electric Reliability Organization, and other Federal agencies the Secretary determines appropriate, shall carry out a program to—
+- **(a)** *Establishment* The Secretary of Energy, in coordination with relevant Federal agencies and in consultation with State regulatory authorities, industry stakeholders, and the Electric Reliability Organization, as the Secretary determines appropriate, shall carry out a program to—
   - **(1)** develop, and provide for voluntary implementation of, maturity models, self-assessments, and auditing methods for assessing the physical security and cybersecurity of electric utilities;
   - **(2)** provide training to electric utilities to address and mitigate cybersecurity supply chain management risks;
   - **(3)** increase opportunities for sharing best practices and data collection within the electric sector;